 Please note: In Virginia your physical address determines the schools your children will attend.

-Naval Station Norfolk SLO services the following school divisions:
+Naval Station Norfolk SL services the following school divisions:

 Norfolk Public Schools (NPS)